-At each reporting date, the Group reviews the carrying amounts of its non-financial assets (other than investment property, inventories, contract assets and deferred tax assets) to determine whether there is any indication of impairment.
+At each reporting date, the Group roviews the carrying amounts of its non-financial assets (other than investment property, inventories, contract assets and deferred tax assets) to determine whether there is any indication of impairment.
 If any such indication exists, then the asset's recoverable amount is estimated.
-For impairment testing, assets are grouped together into the smallest group of assets that generates cash inflows from continuing use that are largely independent of the cash inflows of other assets or CGUs.
+For impairment testing, assets are grouped together into the smallest group of assets that generates each inflows from continuing use that are largely independent of the cash inflows of other assets or CGUs.
 Goodwill arising from a business combination is allocated to CGUs or groups of CGUs that are expected to benefit from the synergies of the combination.
 The recoverable amount of an individual asset or CGU is the greater of its value in use and its fair value less costs of disposal.
-Value in use is based on the estimated future cash flows, discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset or CGU.
-An impairment loss is recognised if the carrying amount of an asset or CGU exceeds its recoverable amount.
-Impairment losses are recognised in profit or loss.
-They are allocated first to reduce the carrying amount of any goodwill allocated to the CGU, and then to reduce the carrying amounts of the other assets in the CGU on a pro rate basis.
+Value in use is based on the estimated future each flows, discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset or CGU.
+An impairment loss is recognised if the carrying amount of an asset or CGU, and then to reduce the carrying amount of the other assets in the CGU on a pro rate basis.

-Goodwill and intangible assets that have an indefinite useful life are not subject to amortisation and are tested annually for impairment, or more frequently if events or changes in circumstances indicate that they might be impaired.
+Goodwill and intangible assets that have an indefinite useful life are not subject to amortisation and are tested annually for impairment, or more frequently if events or obanges in circumstances indicate that they might be impaired.
 Such assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 Management periodically assesses using, external and internal sources, whether there is an indication that an asset may be impaired.